- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 If a person is at fault for a car accident that injured or killed another person, they may be ordered to pay a fine, participate in community service, or serve jail time.
 Crimes range in severity from misdemeanors to felonies and include:

-In Nevada, reckless driving (NRS 484B.653) is defined as operating a vehicle “with a willful or wanton disregard for the safety of persons or property”.
-This also prohibits the organization or participating in of unauthorized speed contests and trick driving displays.
+In Nevada, reckless driving (NRS 484B.653) is defined as operating a vehicle “with a willful or wanton disregard for the safety of persons or property.”
+This also prohibits organizing or participating in unauthorized speed contests and trick driving displays.

 A reckless driving conviction will add eight demerit points to a driving record, which can result in increased insurance rates and may also affect a person’s ability to maintain a valid driver’s license.